robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 Although I’ve always wondered if we could set principles for typography on the web that circumnavigate the problems that can be found in Tschichold’s often preachy rules.
 If we were to make such guidelines, then what should we include?
 What would be too specific or vague?
 What influence does the spectrum of the network have on typography?

-This has led me to three points, or suggestions, or outlines, or *things-to-be nervious-about* that I try to consider when setting text on the web:
+This has led me to three points, or suggestions, or outlines, or *things-to-be nervous-about* that I try to consider when setting text on the web:

 1. Prioritise the text over the font, or semantics over style.
 2. Make and/or pick tools that reveal the consequences of typographic decisions.